Counting calories? The proper way to lose weight with calorie counting!

 How can I keep the maximum number of calories when counting calories?

 What helped me a lot personally was not eating any sugary drinks.
 I have consistently left out lemonade, cola, and juices for weeks.
 Put these foods in the app, and you’ll see why.
 The fluid balance is balanced by water and “zero” products.
-Okay, I treat myself to one or two cups of coffee early in the morning.

 Still, it doesn’t matter much in calories, with sweetener instead of sugar, of course.